pln-dna/pln-dna.github.io/docs/pln.md

   * PELLING
   * PEELING

- There are plenty of similar names all over England
+ There are plenty of similar names all over England (notably East Anglia, Sussex, Chester):

   * PELING
   * PELLING